SourceOECD

-SourceOECD was the online library of the OECD from 2001-2010.
+SourceOECD was the online library of the OECD from 2001 to 2010.
 In July 2010 it was replaced by OECD iLibrary.

 OECD publications

 The OECD publishes roughly 250 books a year, on subjects as diverse as general economy, statistics, agriculture, science, future studies or environment.
 Of all international organisations in the economics field, it's arguably the one with the widest scope.

 SourceOECD also hosts 18 series of working papers.

 The OECD also maintains 82 statistical databases.
 On SourceOECD, they are accessible in their interactive form: the user can perform queries online.

 Access

 SourceOECD's clients are librarians in a broad sense: universities, administrations, institutions, corporations.
 They buy access for their users, who can subsequently access SourceOECD without being charged or asked for identification.
 The potential audience of SourceOECD is about 15 million users.

 DOIs

 The OECD uses extensively digital object identifiers for their publications.
 Each working paper is assigned a DOI, and many publications also use DOIs for their tables and graphs (statlinks).
 Using these DOIs, the reader can retrieve documents in a ready-to-use, electronic form.